Fill your College Details

 Types of Data Structure

-Data structures are categorized based on their organization, accessibility, and manipulation of data.
-They are broadly classified into 2 types:
+Data structures are categorized depending on their data organization, access, and manipulation of data.
+They can be divided into 2 categories:

 1. Linear Data Structure